-Donald Trump’s Government Restricted DC National Guard Ahead Of Riots, Report Says
+Donald Trump's Government Restricted DC National Guard Ahead Of Riots, Report Says

 According to Walker, he could have dispatched troops to the historic American building much sooner if his powers were not restricted.
 Nevertheless, The Washington Post underlined that it's "unclear" how much the National Guard could have helped the situation due to the last-minute nature of the riots and the large size of the group that infiltrated the structure.

 As The Inquisitr reported, the Pentagon also allegedly placed broader limits on the National Guard to curb the use of military force.
-In particular, the guardsmen were prohibited for received ammunition or riot gear, sharing equipment with law enforcement, and interacting with protestors unless required for self-defense.
+In particular, the guardsmen were prohibited from receiving ammunition or riot gear, sharing equipment with law enforcement, and interacting with protestors unless required for self-defense.

 Ultimately, Mike Pence helped mobilize the National Guard, while Trump allegedly returned to the White House and refused to take action until he was warned of possible legal repercussions.